 Cigna modified MM 0141 for corneal remodeling procedures used to correct refractive errors, effective November 15, 2025.
-Here's what changes for billing teams.
+Here's what billing teams need to know.

 Quick-Reference Table